ph4r05/devblog/_posts/2017-10-04-lz4-stream-processing.markdown

 you with the book-keeping of already processed records or to distribute the file processing among multiple workers correctly.

+### Further extensions

+As you may noticed the checkpointing is not the optimal as in the each checkpoint we store the same information as in previous checkpoints, like `LZ4F_frameInfo_t frameInfo`, `BYTE   header[16];` and so on.

+It will suffice to store just the position of the block boundary and the checksum state (48 B) but this space saving is not significant and poses another complications.
+In the current state each checkpoint is fully fledged state snapshot independent on each other with only small space overhead.

 ## Conclusion